Leader-board/Wikimedia-statistics/Discord-analyser/readme.md

 This can be customised as necessary.

+The statistical results themselves for the Wikipedia Discord are available at https://github.com/Leader-board/Wikimedia-statistics/releases.

 ## Getting the JSON files

 Use [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter).
 With 10 parallel imports, this took about 3 hours for the Wikipedia Discord, with most of the time being from the new page feed (which is handled by a bot).